Los Angeles Radio People, O

 Oxarart, Frank: KFWB, 1968-69 and 1977-84.
 Frank retired from his post as vp/gm at KCBS-San Francisco in late summer 2003 and moved to Sarasota, Florida.

-Ozomatli: KYSR, 2008.
+OZOMATLI: KYSR, 2008.
 The six members of the L.A. based band, Ozomatli took over mornings in late summer of 2008 and left two months later.
+The action by management apparently is in response to how fast management can receive ratings information and make adjustments.